shawnhuyiwen/pulse/docs/Methodology/BloodChemistryMethodology.md

 There is no system specific function for Post Process in Blood Chemistry.

 ### Assessments
 Assessments are data collected and packaged to resemble a report or analysis that might be ordered by a physician.
-There are two assessments in the Blood Chemistry system: a Metabolic panel and a complete blood count (CBC).
+There are three assessments in the Blood Chemistry system: an Arterial Blood Gas Test (ABG), a Metabolic panel, and a Complete Blood Count (CBC).
 The metabolic panel is modeled after the Chem-14 blood test.
 Currently, eight of the fourteen Chem-14 components are included in the metabolic panel.

 @anchor bloodchemistry-features
 Features and Capabilities